 Currently, net sales substantially refer to fees earned by the provision of audiological testing in our offices as well as those provided on site in Nursing Homes, Assisted Living Facilities, Senior Care Facilities and Adult Day Care Centers as well as the sales and distribution of hearing aids generated in each of these venues.
 A majority of our audiology sales have represented reimbursement from Medicare, Medicaid and third party payors.
 Generally, reimbursement from these parties can take as long as 120 to 180 days.
-With the implementation of the billing of Medicare payers on-line we have recognized a shorter time of reimbursement from 120 days to approximately 60 days.
+With the implementation of the billing of Medicare payers on-line we have recognized a shorter time of reimbursement from 120 days to approximately 90 days.
 Medicaid reimbursements can only be billed with various paper submissions which are mailed on a weekly basis.
 While we have attempted to find a method of expediting this paper submission process it seems unlikely that we will be able to accomplish this in our near future.
-As a result, Medicaid payments, which constitute approximately 60% of our reimbursement will continue to take 120 to

-180 days to be realized.
+As a result, Medicaid payments, which constitute approximately 60% of our reimbursement will continue to take 120 to 180 days to be realized.

 Management had anticipated a growth in revenues resulting from the prior acquisition of the audiology practice of Park Avenue.
 This has not come to fruition.
 We believe that this was caused in part by our inability to attract additional audiologists on a timely basis and insufficient working capital as well as Management concentration of acquiring new businesses in related medical fields.
-Management believes that these revenues will increase in future periods by the utilization of a portion of our recent increases in working capital This new capital will allow us to make improvements in the revenues streams and profitability of our audiology practices.
-Management has signed a contract to open an additional audiological facility which will concentrate its efforts on early intervention child care in the field of audiology and believes that the reimbursement rates and lower costs at this location will add to both revenues and profitability.
-Although Management believes that this intended expansion in audiological services will increase revenues and profitability, Management can not be certain that the result of these efforts will succeed.
+Management believes that these revenues will increase in future periods by the utilization of a portion of our recent increases in working capital.
+This new capital will allow us to make improvements in the revenues streams and profitability of our audiology practices.
+Management has signed a contract to with an early intervention provider to open an additional audiological facility and has taken delivery of the audiology equipment required to operate the facility and it is anticipated the facility will commence operations on November 1, 2004.
+The services provided by this facility will concentrate its efforts on early intervention child care in the field of audiology and believes that the reimbursement rates and lower costs at this location will add to both revenues and profitability.
+Although Management believes that this expansion in audiological services will increase revenues and profitability, Management can not be certain that the result of these efforts will succeed.

-Management's expectations are that the acquisition of Comprehensive Network Solutions and the marketing of the medical health care discount cards will significantly add to both revenues and profitability.
-It should be noted that the expenses related to the sales and marketing of these discount cards will initially utilize major portions of the additional working capital realized in the last six months.
+Management's expectations are that the acquisition of Comprehensive Network Solutions and the accelerated marketing of the medical health care discount cards will add to both revenues and profitability.
+It should be noted that the expenses related to the sales and marketing of these discount cards have utilized and will continue to utilize a major portion of the additional working capital realized in the last six months.
 (See Outlook)